 Authoritative Directory: A data store of TNs and their verified association to the TN customer, which is populated by authorized parties.

-Call Diversion: Any call feature that updates the destination telephone number of a call to a new or alternate telephone number.
-Example call features include the various forms of call forwarding, find-me/follow-me (simultaneous or sequential ringing), and automatic call distribution.

 Caller ID: The originating or calling party’s telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the Session Initiation Protocol (SIP) [Ref 7] messages.

 (Digital) Certificate: Binds a public key to a Subject (e.g., the end-entity).
 A certificate document in the form of a digital data object (a data object used by a computer) to which is appended a computed digital signature value that depends on the data object [Ref 9].
 See also STI Certificate.